Here’s the definitive list of Amazon photography best practices to help you optimize your selling experiences.

 So, i’m excited to discuss these things to you.
 So let’s gets started!

-Point and Shoot Camera
+Type 1a: Point and Shoot Camera

 It’s small, affordable and the legs are flexible so you can capture virtually any angle you want.

-Depth of Field
+Other Considerations: Depth of Field

 Lighting and Tent Equipment

 Lighting is the most crucial element in your product photography.
-Incidentally it may also be one of the intimidating concepts.

-- 2 x Light Sockets with 6″ Reflectors
+- 2 x light sockets with 6” reflectors

-- 2 x Fluorescent Lamps (30W)
+- 2 x 30w fluorescent lamps

 If you’re looking to save more money.
 Try DIY product photography using your smartphone and a bathtub!

 Computer programs like Picasa or Photoshop make editing your photos much easier.
 The pristine white background is not only compliant with Amazon’s Terms of Service–it also makes your product pop.